-(a) A person shall not practice or hold himself or herself out to others as practicing massage therapy, or as a massage therapist without first receiving from the board a license to engage in that practice.
+(a) A person shall not practice, or hold himself or herself out to others as practicing massage therapy, or as a massage therapist, without first receiving from the board a license to engage in that practice.

-(b) A person shall hold himself or herself out to others as a massage therapist when the person adopts or uses any title or description including "massage therapist," "masseur," "masseuse," "massagist," "massotherapist," "myotherapist," "body therapist," "massage technician," "massage practitioner," or any derivation of those terms that implies this practice.
+(b) A person shall hold himself or herself out to others as a massage therapist when the person adopts or uses any title or description, including: "massage therapist," "masseur," "masseuse," "massagist," "massotherapist," "myotherapist," "body therapist," "massage technician," "massage practitioner," or any derivation of those terms that implies this practice.

-(d) The board shall, by rule, establish requirements for continued education.
-The board may establish such requirements to be completed and verified biennially or annually.
-The board shall require no more than twelve (12) hours biennially or six (6) hours annually.
+(d)(1) The board shall, by rule, establish requirements for continuing education.
+The board may establish such requirements to be completed and verified annually.
+The board shall require no more than six (6) continuing education units annually.

 (i) Formal presentations;

 (iii) Coursework from a massage school or program, accredited college/university; and/or

 The programs or offerings shall be approved or sponsored by a board-approved organization.

 (3) A licensee who fails to complete the continuing education requirements described herein may be subject to disciplinary action pursuant to § 5-40-13.

 (4) A license may be denied to any applicant who fails to provide satisfactory evidence of completion of continuing education relevant to massage therapy as required herein.

 (5) The board may waive the requirement for continuing education if the board is satisfied that the applicant has suffered hardship that may have prevented meeting the educational requirements.